 This information is updated as needed.

-Data protection is of a particularly high priority for the management of the Brückner Group GmbH.
-The use of the Internet pages of the Brückner Group GmbH is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
+Data protection is of a particularly high priority for the management of the Brückner Group SE.
+The use of the Internet pages of the Brückner Group SE is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the Brückner Group GmbH.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the Brückner Group SE.
 By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.

-As the controller, the Brückner Group GmbH has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, the Brückner Group SE has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
 For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.

-The data protection declaration of the Brückner Group GmbH is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+The data protection declaration of the Brückner Group SE is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.

 In this data protection declaration, we use, inter alia, the following terms: